Fractional Odds Betting – How to Convert Fractional Odds Easily

 Team B – 4/10 or ten to four

 So, if Team A wins and you bet $10, you’d win $50 for a total of $60.
 If Team B had won, you would receive $4 on a $10 bet for a total of $14.
 To be clear, this is an estimate because most bookies will have much closer margins for regular betting markets.
-Usually, fractional odds will also be a lot different at various bookmaker sites in Australia.
+Usually, fractional odds will also be a lot different at various bookmaker sites.

 Converting the Odds